 Nine Mile County Forest Recreation Area is considered one of the top five MTB rides in the state!
 Nine Mile has biking on 20 miles of ski trails.
 The trails open for biking from May 1 to May 15, depending on trail conditions and close on October 15th.
 Night riding is allowed during the period when trails are open.
 Please note that sections of the trail may be closed for logging or trail rehabilitation.
 The daily fee is $4 and the annual pass is $25.

-Wausau Area Runners Club
+Wausau Area Striders

 The Marathon County Historical Society has developed two historical walks, the Downtown Wausau and Andrew Warren Historic District.